cgoo4/usedthese/README.md

-1. With `used_here()`, make it super easy to add a nicely-rendered summary table of R package & function usage, consistent with knitr’s syntax highlighting, to the foot of a Quarto or R Markdown document.
-    \[Development version available.\]
+1. With `used_here()`, make it super easy to add a nicely-rendered summary table of R package & function usage, consistent with knitr’s syntax highlighting, to the foot of a rendered Quarto or R Markdown document. \[Development version available.\]

 2. With `used_there()`, harvest multiple such tables to create an overall summary of usage for your website. \[Statement of future